The set of solutions of random XORSAT formulae: Proof of Lemma 3.11 : Peelability implies a sparse basis

 \end{lemma}

-\begin{proof}[Proof of Lemma \ref{lemma:peelability_implies_good} $(iii)$] From Lemma \ref{lemma:properties_of_peelable} $(ii)$, we know that $\alpha \leq 1$.
-The following occurs in the collapse process: Let $\GTWO = (F^{(2)}, V, E^{(2)})$ be the subgraph of $G$ induced by the degree $2$ factor nodes (with isolated vertices retained).
-We have $F_* = F \backslash F^{(2)}$.
-All variable nodes that belong to a single connected component of $\GTWO$ coalesce into a single super-node $v' \in V_*$ in $G_*$, with a neighborhood that consists of the union of the individual neighborhoods restricted to $F_*$ (cf. Definition \ref{def:collapsed_graph}).
-As mentioned above, $\GTWO$ is a random factor graph with $\alpha R_2 n$ factor nodes of degree 2, and is in one-to-one correspondence with a uniformly random graph.
+\begin{pf*}{Proof of Lemma~\ref{lemma:peelability_implies_good}\normalfont{(iii)}} From Lemma~\ref{lemma:properties_of_peelable}(ii), we know that $\alpha\leq 1$.
+The following occurs in the collapse process: Let $G^{(2)}= (F^{(2)}, V, E^{(2)})$ be the subgraph of $G$ induced by the degree $2$ factor nodes (with isolated vertices retained).
+We have $F_* = F \setminus F^{(2)}$.
+All variable nodes that belong to a single connected component of $G^{(2)}$ coalesce into a single supernode $v' \in V_*$ in $G_*$, with a neighborhood that consists of the union of the individual neighborhoods restricted to $F_*$ (cf. Definition~\ref{def:collapsed_graph}).
+As mentioned above, $G^{(2)}$ is a random factor graph with $\alpha R_2 n$ factor nodes of degree 2, and is in one-to-one correspondence with a uniformly random graph.
 For $v' \in V_*$, we denote by $S(v')$ the number of variable nodes in $V$ in the component $v'$.
-Lemma \ref{lemma:properties_of_peelable}$(i)$ implies that the branching factor of $\GTWO$ obeys $2 \alpha R_2 \leq 1- \eta$, i.e., $\GTWO$ is subcritical.
-This leads to the following claim, that follows immediately from a well known result on the size of the largest connected component in a subcritical random graph \cite{Bollo}.
+Lemma~\ref{lemma:properties_of_peelable}(i) implies that the branching factor of $G^{(2)}$ obeys $2 \alpha R_2 \leq1- \eta$, that is, $G^{(2)}$ is subcritical.
+This leads to the following claim that follows immediately from a well-known result on the size of the largest connected component in a subcritical random graph \cite{Bollo}.